Church gardens in

-Parents do not want us to feed their children, the want the dignity of doing it for themsleves.
+Parents do not want us to feed their children, they want the dignity of doing it for themsleves.
 These projects will support agriculture training for parents, allowing them to grow their own food.

 Good nutrition plays an important role in a child’s cognitive development.
 A full belly also allows the children to do better in their schooling as they are not distracted by hunger pains and have increased energy.

 Jobs for village residents are scarce and low paying.
 Those who learn to grow their own produce can sell their excess crops to other residents.
 This provides the grower with a much needed income source.

 As the village community gathers to eat and learn gardening skills, they are drawn to a local church that is actively caring for their body and soul.
 This provides increased opportunities to share the hope of Christ.

 As the project sponsor, you’ll receive detailed reports that provide greater detail on the project, show the project’s progress, and demonstrate its impact.
 Each of these projects is estimated to take 6 months to complete.

 - Sent after project is funded & started